Correlation between the first-reaction time and the acquired boundary local time: Discussion and conclusion

 \section{Discussion and conclusion}

 In this study, we have systematically investigated the statistical correlation between two fundamental quantities of diffusion-mediated surface reactions: the first-reaction time $\tau$ and the acquired boundary local time $\ell_\tau$.
-We developed a general theoretical framework for accessing their joint probability distribution and for calculating the correlation coefficient $C_q$.
+We developed a general theoretical framework for accessing their joint probability density ${\mathcal P}(\ell,t|\x_0)$.
+For a broad class of diffusion-controlled reactions, Eq. (\ref{eq:Pjoint}) decouples the effects of chemical kinetics (incorporated through the probability density $\psi(\ell)$ of the imposed threshold $\hat{\ell}$) and diffusive dynamics (represented via the probability density $U(\ell,t|\x_0)$ of the first-crossing time).
+This multiplicative form is a consequence of the assumed independence of these two ``ingredients''.
+Despite an apparent simplicity of this representation, the considered model is fairly general; for instance, it includes the most common scenario of a partially reactive region with a constant reactivity as a special case.
+The derived representation of the joint probability density sheds light on correlations between $\tau$ and $\ell_\tau$ that are characterized through the correlation coefficient $C_q$.
 We derived explicit analytical expressions for $C_q$ in several basic domains, including the ball, the disk, the concentric spherical shell, and the concentric circular annulus.
 These exact results served as a benchmark for validating our Monte Carlo simulation technique based on the walk-on-spheres and the escape-from-a-layer algorithms.
 As these correlations are affected by the domain geometry, the analysis was then extended to disordered environments with interior obstacles (2D regular and random packings, as well as 3D regular packing).
 By employing concentric shell and annulus approximations, we examined the influence of geometric disorder by varying the number of obstacles and their radius.
 An interesting finding in two-dimensional regular configurations of obstacles is the emergence of a non-monotonic behavior in the mean FRT, a direct consequence of geometrical constraints.
 In the limiting geometric configurations that completely isolate a particle from the target, mean FRT diverges while the cross-moment vanishes.
 Across all other geometries, we confirmed the universal limiting behaviors of the correlation: $C_q \to 1$ as $q \to 0$, indicating perfect correlation when reactions are rare and boundary exploration is extensive; and $C_q \to 0$ as $q\to\infty$, reflecting the decoupling due to instantaneous absorption upon the first arrival.
 An important theoretical perspective is the analysis of the FRT, the BLT and their correlations for particles diffusing in porous media, in which pores are separated by narrow passages (as in the case of regularly arranged obstacles in two dimensions).
 Developing refined analytical tools for such poorly connected structures would be valuable.